Annapurna Base Camp Trek

 - Hotel Himalayan Suit: Located in the heart of Thamel, this hotel is ideal for walking the bustling streets of Kathmandu.
 The spacious rooms all have a bathroom, air conditioning, and Wi-Fi.
 A fully equipped and active dining room is available for all meals, and the breakfast buffet offers a wide choice of foods.
 The hotel offers currency exchange, laundry services, and luggage storage.

 - Sampada Garden: Located just 20 minutes on foot from Thamel and Durbar Square, this hotel is convenient for exploring Kathmandu.
-The rooms have all the comforts for your stay: air conditioning, bathroom, and Wi-Fi.
+The rooms have all the comforts for your stay: air conditioning, a bathroom, and Wi-Fi.
 Breakfasts are served as a generous buffet.
 The hotel provides currency exchange, laundry services, and luggage storage.

 Accommodation And Meals during the Annapurna Base Camp Trek